SomethingNewUK/party-constitution/financial-scheme.md

 ## Promoting compliance with the Act

-1.26 The registered treasurer, Alexander Hilton, will ensure that the registered leader and all other officers and members of Something New have sufficient knowledge of our financial obligations under the Act to ensure that the party as a whole complies with these obligations.
+1.26 The registered treasurer, Raymond James Smith, will ensure that the registered leader and all other officers and members of Something New have sufficient knowledge of our financial obligations under the Act to ensure that the party as a whole complies with these obligations.

 ## Amendments to the financial scheme

-1.27 The registered treasurer, Alexander Hilton, will ensure that any proposed amendments to this financial scheme are submitted to the Commission for approval.
+1.27 The registered treasurer, Raymond James Smith, will ensure that any proposed amendments to this financial scheme are submitted to the Commission for approval.